livingdocsIO/grunt-livingdocs-design/README.md

 This project contains the official designs for the project Livingdocs found under the following url: [https://github.com/upfrontIO/livingdocs](https://github.com/upfrontIO/livingdocs)
 It defines a setup for easily creating and testing a design.

-###Technical Setup
+##Technical Setup

   1. Install node.js and npm (http://nodejs.org/)
-  2. Install grunt using 'npm install -g grunt-cli'
+  2. Install grunt using `npm install -g grunt-cli`
-  3. From the root of the project run 'npm install'
+  3. From the root of the project run `npm install`
-  4. Run 'grunt'
+  4. Run `grunt server` to compile the designs.
+When a file changes, the files in **/public/designs/** are updated automatically
+  5. Run `node app.js` to start a webserver and watch the design preview files.

 In order to view a page run 'node app.js' and navigate to the page (e.g. [http://localhost:3000/bootstrap.html](http://localhost:3000/bootstrap.html)).

+##Design
+Designs are stored in the directory **designs/design-name**.
+A design is made up by the following components:

+    design-name/config.json    // design configuration file,        required
+    design-name/snippets/      // snippets of a design,             required design-name/css/           // stylesheets of a design,          optional design-name/preview.html   // probably documentation of design, optional

+Additionally you can create a html page to test and showcase your design.

+###config.json
+The config file is a JSON file.
+The design config must contain the **namespace** of a design.
+The namespace can contain only alphanumeric characters like a-z,A-Z,0-9 and _
+Dashes (-) are prohibited as namespace value.

+    {
+      "namespace": "design_name",
+      "css": ["/designs/design-name/css/style.css"]
+    }

 ###css
 A design can consist of multiple .less or .css files.
-All files must be stored inside the directory **css**.
+All files must be stored inside the directory **design-name/css/**.
 Each file inside the directory **css** will be compiled automatically.
-All files in the subdirectories won't compile directly.
-You can include them in your less files.
+All files in subdirectories won't compile directly.
+Nevertheless can you include them in your less files.
 If you want to put a file directly in the **css** directory but you don't want to compile it,
 you can add an underscore to the beginning of the filename.
 e.g.

+    css/
-    style.less               // will compile to style.css
+    ↳   style.less               // will compile to style.css
         anotherFile.less         // will compile to anotherFile.css
         canBeCSS.css             // will copy to canBeCSS.css
         _doNotCompile.less       // won't compile
-    directoriesWontCompile/  // all files in this directory won't compile fasdf.less           // won't compile
+        directoriesWontCompile/  // all files in this directory won't compile ↳    fasdf.less          // won't compile

 Each file you want to use in a template has to be defined in the designs config.json file.
-The file must be declared in an array of the **"css"** key.
+The file must be declared in an array of the key **css**.
 e.g.

     {